behrooz/mysql-helmchart-sample/README.md

-# mysql-helmchart-sample
+# Mysql and phpmyadmin
-mysql kubernetes manifest with helm chart
+Simple mysql and phpmyadmin Helm chart